ChainSafe/engineering-handbook/development/development-flow/1_setup_repository.md

 # Branch Protection

 1. Goto `Settings` → `Branches`
-2. If this is a new repo, choose `Add Rule`.
+2. If this is a new repository, choose `Add Rule`.
 In this example you can see a rule already exists for `master` branch, in which case you can select `Edit` to modify it.

 ![create_repository_assets/Screenshot_2020-05-12_09-29-27.png](create_repository_assets/Screenshot_2020-05-12_09-29-27.png)